Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-X6tO45Qd-GI.md

 ### Transcript

-> what is with the mug oh yeah yeah i need i have to check pretty much slash mug i i don't know what the latest is on that
+> what is with the mug oh yeah yeah I need I have to check pretty much slash mug- I don't know what the latest is on that